jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 snobfit_object.ncall = 100;                % maximum number of objective function evaluations
 ```

 If you are running a constrained optimisation, there is an additional check to make sure the point(s) that satisfy the termination criterion also satisfy the constraints.
-If an objective function value below the threshold is found that does not satisfy the constraints, the optimisation will continue.
+If an objective value smaller than the threshold is found under conditions that do not satisfy the constraints, the optimisation will continue.

 Another termination criterion is **'no_change'**.
 This ends the optimisation if there has been no change in the best objective function value for a set number of calls to the SNOBFit algorithm.
-There is a chance that this may terminate the optimisation too early, so you can also set a minimum number of objective function evaluations before checking for a change:
+There is a chance that applying this criterion may cause the optimisation to terminate too early, so you can also set a minimum number of objective function evaluations before checking for a change:
 ```
 snobfit_object.termination = 'no_change'; % termination criterion
 snobfit_object.ncallNoChange = 5;         % number of SNOBFit calls without a change before terminating